sylv256/terravox/README.md

-# SandGame
+# TerraVox
-A 2d sandbox game made in Rust.
+A 3d voxel-based sandbox game made in Rust.
 <br>
 This is a project I'm using to learn Rust, OpenGL, and ECS.
 Don't expect another Minecraft.